 So, all said, carrying a bottle of water around with you is probably our number one tip!
 Don't make the mistake of thinking it's not as important as it is during the summer months.

-Hand washing in the winter months is really important, because this is the season we all seem to pick up coughs and colds – and you’ll need to be doubly wary due to Covid.
+Hand washing in the winter months is really important, because this is the season we all seem to pick up coughs and colds.
 When you're pregnant, it's really no fun being ill.
 Beside the fact that there are few medications that you are able or want to take, being ill in pregnancy can take its toll on your baby too, so you'll want to avoid as many germs as you can.
 While you can't avoid people all winter, you can take steps to make sure you stay as germ-free as possible.

 - Always carry hand sanitiser in your bag